Copper heads for biggest weekly gain since February

 “The Chinese data are only really good at first glance ... momentum has cooled to some extent,” Commerzbank analyst Daniel Briesemann said.

-MARKETS: Global equities were near record highs and European stocks reached an all-time peak.
-Oil prices rose above $67 a barrel.

-ALUMINIUM: LME aluminium was down 0.6% at $2,324.50 a tonne after data showed China's March aluminium output rose to a monthly record.
+LME aluminium was down 0.9% at $2,318.50 a tonne after data showed China’s March aluminium output rose to a monthly record.

 Aluminium hit a three-year high of $2,359 on Thursday, in part due to expectations that a Chinese anti-pollution drive would curtail aluminium production capacity.